Frequently Ask Questions

 For Holidays, Personal visits etc. USD $2,50,000 per financial year

-Employment Abroad - For the person who is going to work abroad USD $2,50,000 per financial year
+Medical Treatment - For the person traveling abroad for treatment USD $2,50,000 per financial year

 Medical Treatment - For the person traveling abroad for treatment USD $2,50,000 per financial year or amount as mentioned in the letter from overseas hospital / doctor